jinnyyan/jbcs2024/README.md

 Follow along with powerpoint and notebook instruction.
 Try to take a stab at the extra credit if you can!

+### Notebooks
+* 1-playing-with-s3.ipynb - Learn how to pull objects, list bucket contents, and view metadata of objects in MinIO (S3-compatible object storage)
+* 2-postgres101.ipynb - Query and Insert to Postgres tables
+* 3-pandas-are-cute.ipynb - Learn some basic data wrangling with pandas
+* 4-your-turn.ipynb - Empty notebook to take your stab at ETL!
+Connect the dots using code provided in earlier notebooks
+* 5-extra-credit-ideas.ipynb - Work on extra credit here

 ### Datasets
 1. https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents
 2. https://www.kaggle.com/datasets/kimdaegyeom/5g-traffic-datasets